Wondering where the ReLIFE anime leaves off in the

 Based on a detailed analysis of the source material, this guide provides the precise chapter numbers for both anime endings.
-You’ll discover exactly why the manga is the definitive way to experience the story’s powerful conclusion, even if you’ve already watched the finale.
+You’ll discover exactly why the

 Key Facts

 - Two Anime Endpoints: The ReLIFE anime has two distinct conclusions.
-Season 1 ends around manga Report 108, while the 4-episode Final Arc OVAs cover the story’s finale at Report 222.
+Season 1 ends around

-- Extreme Content Compression: The Final Arc OVAs are notoriously rushed, condensing over 110 manga chapters into just four episodes, which results in a significant loss of narrative depth.
+manga chapters into just four episodes, which results in a significant loss of narrative depth.- The

-- Definitive Experience: Manga reader consensus confirms that reading the manga from Report 109 onward is the only way to get the full character development and emotional payoff intended by the author.
+Manga reader consensus confirms that reading themanga from Report 109 onward is the only way to get the full character development and emotional payoff intended by the author.- Original Webtoon Format: ReLIFE originated as a full-color, vertical-scroll webtoon, offering a unique reading experience compared to the black-and-white animation.

-Where Does The ReLIFE Anime Leave Off In The Manga?
+Where Does The ReLIFE Anime Leave Off In The Manga ?
 The Quick Answer

-The ReLIFE anime’s first season concludes at the end of the cultural festival arc, which corresponds to Report 108 of the manga.
-To continue the story without missing a single plot point, the verified starting point is Report 109.
-It’s important to know that the manga’s chapters are officially called “Reports,” a term that fits the story’s experimental theme.
+The ReLIFE anime’s first season concludes at the end of the cultural festival arc, which corresponds to Report 108 of the

 However, the answer isn’t that simple because of the “ReLIFE: Kanketsu-hen” (Final Arc) OVA series.
 This four-episode special was created to conclude the story after Season 1.
 These OVAs adapt the remaining plot, all the way to the final chapter, Report 222.